ristopher/ninja.chainsaw.taskTableFlip/README.md

 ninja.chainsaw.taskTableFlip
 ============================

-A Thamic Myo script to activate the Windows Tab task selector for windows vista and up machines.
+A Thamic Myo script to activate the Windows Tab task selector for Windows Vista and higher boxes.